Pontifical Irish College: The College today

 The college was the last remaining Irish seminary and training college in continental Europe with extensive archives that are increasingly seen as important for researchers in understanding the history of the Church in Ireland.

-The College is located in Via dei Santi Quattro, #1 and serves as a residence for clerical students from all over the world.
+The college is located in Via dei Santi Quattro, #1 and serves as a residence for clerical students from all over the world.
 Every year over 250 Irish couples choose the college chapel as a means to marry in Rome.
 It organises events for the Irish and wider international community who are currently residing in Rome and has over the years become an unofficial centre for Irish visitors to Rome seeking advice and information.

-Important contemporary visitors to the college include Pope John Paul II, British Prime Minister Tony Blair.
+Important contemporary visitors to the college include Pope John Paul II and British Prime Minister Tony Blair.
 Irish President Mary McAleese. addressed the college on 6 November 2003, the 375th anniversary of the founding of the college.

 Given the reduction in the number of Irish candidates training for the priesthood, the financial pressure on Irish seminaries is once again an issue.
 This has required cutbacks such that the college can no longer afford to employ a librarian despite the collection of texts in the college library.
 An investment from the sale of the Irish College in Salamanca, Spain, which closed in 1952, was ultimately lost in the financial crises and continued funding from benefactors has been limited.
 The facilitating of students from the US now provides an important income for the college as does the offering of accommodation to visiting clergy and pilgrims especially during the summer months.

 The college's students formerly produced an annual year book, The Coelian though this tradition ended some time ago.
 The existing volumes represent an important social memory for the institution which include photographs and essays.
 Volumes created during the Second World War and the Second Vatican Council are especially interesting.

 In 2016, students from St. John Vianney Seminary in St. Paul, Minnesota spent a semester abroad at the Irish College when the Pontifical North American College could not house them.
 In 2018, the 100th anniversary of the foundation of the Missionary Society of St. Columban was celebrated at the Irish College.